-The kitchen is the heart of a home.
-It’s the place where you start your day and kitchen lighting needs to be flexible to illuminate a variety of tasks from reading the morning paper to cooking and socializing.
-The kitchen is a room where you can really show off with your lighting and use a combination of different effects to produce stunning results.
+The kitchen is the heart of the home.
+Kitchen lighting needs to be flexible to illuminate a variety of tasks, from reading the morning paper to cooking, eating and socialising.
+The kitchen is a room where you can really show off with lighting, and use a combination of different effects to produce stunning results.

-ng newspapers and doing homework, yet much lower and more intimate light levels are also required for dinning and entertaining.
-Pendants above dining tables can provide a great feature and focal point within your space, products with a solid reflector create pools of light on the table.
-Or for a more ambient effect, glass pendants such as the Artemide Castore, are an effective way of getting light onto many room surfaces and up onto the ceiling.
-Feature pendants vary massively in style and price, the key is to find luminaires you really love that suit your décor and style.
-Bocchi, Artemide, Louis Poulsen, Light Years, Foscarini and Flos all have excellent pendants.
+If you have a dining area then lighting here is of particular importance.
+The dining table in most family homes has multiple uses.
+Lighting should be suitable for reading and doing homework, yet much lower and more intimate light levels are also required for dining and entertaining.
+Pendants above dining tables can provide a great feature and focal point within your space.
+Products that have a solid reflector create pools of light on a table.
+For a more ambient effect, glass pendants such as the Artemide Castore, are an effective way of getting light onto many room surfaces, and up onto the ceiling.
+Feature pendants vary massively in style and price.
+Find luminaires that you love, and that suit the décor and style of your kitchen.
+Bocchi, Artemide, Louis Poulsen, Light Years, Foscarini and Flos all have excellent options.

-Providing task areas such as work surfaces and dining tables are illuminated, then lighting onto the remaining empty floor space is often not needed.
-It’s a common mistake to have a grid of down lights washing every inch of a room with a uniformed light level.
-A high level of light on your floor is wasted and you would be needless wasting energy.
-To make a room appear ‘bright’, light should wash the walls and ceiling, not the floor.
-That said, hiding lights inside an island and / or the kicker boards at low level can add interest and the soft halo gives a floating illusion to you cabinets.
-However, care should be taken to ensure that the LEDs are not reflected in floor tiles as this will ruin the effect.
-Again the lighting design studio can help you with this.
+General blanket lighting over an entire kitchen is not required when the task areas are adequately provided for.
+It is a common mistake to have a grid of down lights washing a room with a uniformed light level.
+A high level of light directed on to a floor is wasted, and would be needlessly using energy.
+To make a room appear ‘bright’, light should wash the walls and ceiling.
+Hiding lights inside an island or kicker boards at a low level can add interest.
+The soft halo gives a floating illusion to you cabinets.
+Care should be taken to ensure that LEDs are not reflected in the floor tiles.
+Lighting Design Studio can help you with this.